-(C3.1f) Provide any additional information on how climate-related risks and opportunities have influenced your strategy and financial planning (optional).
+(C3.4a) Provide any additional information on how climate-related risks and opportunities have influenced your strategy and financial planning (optional).

 As we are a bank; risk management is an important phenomenon for us, and it has vital importance for a bank to operate it successfully.
 Because, basically, interest rate is determined according to risk.

-In Vakifbank, Board of Directors is the main and the highest-level responsible of the overall performance of the Bank.
+In Vakıfbank, Board of Directors is the main and the highest-level responsible of the overall performance of the Bank.
 Nonetheless, the main responsibility of the Sustainability, including climate change, is on the Corporate Governance Committee.
 It directly reports to Board of Directors.
 To steer the strategies; stakeholder expectations & materiality issues analysis are performed periodically from various channels.
 One of the main channels is the one we performed during our Integrated Reporting process annually.
 Findings are evaluated mainly by the Strategic Planning & Budgeting, Investor Relations, Environmental Management Services and Risk Department to determine the opportunities & risks and update the strategies.
 Besides, relevant core business units (Credits, SME Banking, International Banking, etc.) consider the possible risks & opportunities on Climate Change.
 Then, risks are categorized and if necessary; monitored or elevated to Committee and/or actions are taken.
 On the other hand, inspectors also examine the process periodically.

-As an example, for how our business strategy is influenced is our green financing, such as renewable energy power plants financing, energy efficiency (EE) loans, renewable energy loans, etc. In line with our business strategy Vakifbank became one of the pioneering banks in Turkey for green finance.
+As an example, for how our business strategy is influenced is our green financing, such as renewable energy power plants financing, energy efficiency (EE) loans, renewable energy loans, etc. In line with our business strategy Vakıfbank became one of the pioneering banks in Turkey for green finance.
 We have been conducting research for some time and exchanging ideas with banks with international experience for the issue of Green Bond &/or Sustainable Bond, which has been used as a funding tool for many years in European markets, especially in developed countries, and which has started to be seen in our country in recent years.
-We are continuing our studies regarding the issuance that can be realized within the scope of the Global Medium Term Note Program (GMTN), and we plan to carry out our first sustainable bond issue in 2020 depending on the situation of the market conditions.
+In 2020, we became the first Turkish bank to issue sustainable Eurobonds.
+Additionally, we carried out private sales transactions for qualified investors abroad, amounting to USD 391.9 million in 16 separate transactions within the scope of the Medium-Term Bond Issuance Program (GMTN) in 2020.
+In this field, we have become the bank that performs the most issuance in Turkey.

-Vakifbank is a public bank and therefore it is sensitive to develop business lines which is in favor of Turkey and to make the whole society (all economic level from all around Turkey) benefit from them.
-Vakifbank had realized that Climate Change (CC) is a reality and to create and/or involve in CC mitigation & adaptation is a necessity.
+Vakıfbank is a public bank and therefore it is sensitive to develop business lines which is in favor of Turkey and to make the whole society (all economic level from all around Turkey) benefit from them.
+Vakıfbank had realized that Climate Change (CC) is a reality and to create and/or involve in CC mitigation & adaptation is a necessity.
 Besides, developing green finance in Turkey was a motivation for our strategies.
 Furthermore, make the society utilize them.